RagePeanut/Tweem/README.md

 Log into your account on Twitter then visit [this page](https://apps.twitter.com/) and click on **Create New App**.
 Follow the steps until your bot is set up.
 Go on your bot's app page (not its public Twitter page, the one from your apps panel), click on **Permissions** then make sure **Read and Write** is selected under the **Access** title and click on the **Update Settings** button.
 Now click on **Keys and Access Tokens**, scroll down to the **Token Actions** subtitle and click on the **Generate My Access Token and Token Secret** button.

 3. **Set your own keys**<br>
 You will come accross some **process.env.SOMETHING** fields in the **app.js** file.
-If you plan on deploying this bot **ONLY** locally, you can replace them by your app's keys in between single quotes.
+If you plan on deploying this bot on a safe environment (locally for example), you can replace them by your app's keys in between single quotes.
 You can find all the required keys on the **Keys and Access Tokens** page.
 However, if you plan on deploying it online you **MUST** protect those keys.
 The app uses environment variables to achieve that but you are free to use any other way as long as it's secure.
-I recommand using [Heroku](https://www.heroku.com/) if you want to deploy this bot easily and freely.
+I recommend using [Heroku](https://www.heroku.com/) if you want to deploy this bot easily and freely.

 4. **Building the bot**
 ```